Thailand's royal cremation ceremony caps year of mourning

 Also known as Rama IX -- a reference to his lineage stretching from Rama I, the founder of the Chakri dynasty -- the King commanded great love and respect in Thailand.

-"He's the dad," Saichart Siwannathong said.
+"He's the dad," said Thai mourner Saichart Siwannathong, during the ceremony.
 "The best people and my idol.
 My hero.
 My everything."

-Before the ceremony, Thais, dressed in black, slept in the streets to reserve the best vantage points for the funeral procession, which culminated with his cremation at the royal crematorium, a three-tier, 50-meter (165-foot) high golden funeral pyre.
+Before the ceremony, Thais slept in the streets to reserve the best vantage points for the funeral procession, which culminated with his cremation at the royal crematorium, a three-tier, 50-meter (165-foot) high golden funeral pyre.

 Thousands came for just a chance to be close to a man who helped steer the country through coups and chaos.
-Despite the throngs, the people appeared to be calm and organized.
+Despite the throngs, people appeared to be calm and organized.

 Jirapa Kaewin traveled to Bangkok with her twin 18-year-old daughters and had been in line since midnight.
 "At first we thought we might not come because around my home there is an event organized for the King," she said, "but I thought, this is once in a lifetime, so we have to come."

-Note: CORRECTION: An earlier version of this report referred to Bhumibol's son and successor, King Rama X or King Maha Vajiralongkorn Bodindradebayavarangkun, as King Rama V. This error has since been corrected.